Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Introduction

-In our work herein, motivated by the recent studies on the $\kappa$-condition number, we provide new insights on the preconditioners obtained from minimizing both of these condition numbers.
-For simplicity, we restrict the comparisons to diagonal and block diagonal preconditioning for linear systems $Ax=b$, with $A$, large scale sparse, and symmetric positive definite, denoted $A\succ 0$.
-Such systems arise from many diverse applications including: finite element analysis, sparse regression, Newton type optimization algorithms, and also from e.g.,~in~\cite{geli:81,gao2023scalable}: (i) the so-called normal equations from interior point methods in solving linear programs and (ii) the Hessians in minimizing logistic regression.
+For simplicity, we restrict our comparisons to diagonal and block diagonal preconditioning for large scale sparse positive definite and general invertible linear systems.
+The positive definite case arises from many diverse applications including: finite element analysis, sparse regression, Newton type optimization algorithms, and also from e.g.,~in~\cite{geli:81,gao2023scalable}: (i) the so-called normal equations from interior point methods in solving linear programs and (ii) the Hessians in minimizing logistic regression.